MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cwinapp-class.md

 ### <a name="parameters"></a>Parametreler
  *bEndSession*
- Windows oturumu sona erer olup olmadığını belirtir.
-Oturum sona erdi, TRUE ise; Aksi takdirde FALSE.
+ Windows oturum sona olup olmadığını belirtir.
+Oturum sona erdi, TRUE ise.
+Aksi durumda FALSE.

 ### <a name="remarks"></a>Açıklamalar
  Çağrı [HideApplication](#hideapplication) çağırmadan önce `CloseAllDocuments`.